-Any respondent(s) who are alleged to be involved in any Reportable Conduct will be afforded the opportunity to respond to the allegations as and when required by principles of procedural fairness and subject to any applicable confidentiality requirements.
+Any respondent(s) who are alleged to be involved in any Reportable Conduct will be afforded fair treatment by having the opportunity to respond to the allegations as and when required by principles of procedural fairness and subject to any applicable confidentiality requirements.
 Any such employees, as well as contractors and consultants (including any of their employees), can also access Cochlear's Employee Assistance Program (EAP) counselling services.